Derek Chauvin sentencing: Ex-Minneapolis cop faces judgment in murder of George Floyd

 Former Minneapolis police officer Derek Chauvin will be sentenced Friday on murder charges in the death of George Floyd last summer.

 Minnesota District Court Judge Peter Cahill is expected to hand down a sentence between 20 and 25 years, although the sentence could end up being shorter or for decades longer.
+Floyd's brothers asked the court for the maximum punishment of 40 years.

+"On May 25, 2020, my brother was murdered, everyone knows, by Derek Chauvin.," said Terrence Floyd, on of the victim's brothers, delivering an emotional impact statement to the court.
+"The facts of this case were proven beyond a reasonable doubt and three guilty verdicts have been rendered."

+"I wanted to know from the man himself, why?
+What were you thinking?
+What was going through your head when you had your knee on my brother's neck?
+Why, when you knew that he posed no threat anymore, he was handcuffed, why didn't you at least get up.
+Why'd you stay there?"

 Chauvin’s actions, which were recorded on harrowing video that circulated widely online, prompted an explosion of social justice and anti-police brutality protests that lasted for months.
 He could be seen pressing his knee to the neck of Floyd, who was laying prone and being restrained by other officers, for 9 minutes and 29 seconds as onlookers pleaded for him to ease up and Floyd begged for his life.